rknightuk/guidetobricklink/guides/01-how-bricklink-works.md

 ### 5. Buyer receives order

-If you check can't check the contents of the order immediately, it's polite to change the order status to `received`, using the dropdown on the [orders placed page](http://www.bricklink.com/orderPlaced.asp).
-Once you have checked the order is correct, you can then leave feedback for the seller and marked the order as `completed`.
+If you can't check the contents of the order immediately, it's polite to change the order status to `received`, using the dropdown on the [orders placed page](http://www.bricklink.com/orderPlaced.asp).
+Once you have checked the order is correct, you can then leave feedback for the seller and mark the order as `completed`.
 Although leaving feedback is optional, doing so helps the rest of the Bricklink community find good sellers; to leave feedback, click <kbd>Post</kbd> under the feedback column on the orders placed page.

 {% include image.html
     url="assets/images/orders-placed.jpg"
     title="Orders Placed"
 %}

 Once feedback has been left and you, as the buyer, are happy with everything, you can check the <kbd>File</kbd> checkbox and click <kbd>Submit Changes</kbd> to hide the order.
-Files orders are accessible for 6 months from the <kbd>Filed</kbd> link at the top of the orders placed page.
+Filed orders are accessible for 6 months from the <kbd>Filed</kbd> link at the top of the orders placed page.
 This list will also show, with a green triangle, if the buyer has left feedback for you.
 To view your own feedback, go to [MyBrickLink](http://www.bricklink.com/my.asp) and click on the number next to your username.

 {% include image.html
     title="Buyer Feedback"